yakazimir/kyler-website/content/post/infinity.md

 individual pieces we combined.
 For example, if I combine the set of chairs in my kitchen with the set of chairs in your kitchen (assuming that you have chairs), the resulting set is the sum of our two sets and hence is larger.
-Countable infinity doesn't work this way; when you combine two countbaly infinite sets, the resulting set has exactly the same cardinality.
+Countable infinity doesn't work this way; when you combine two countably infinite sets, the resulting set has exactly the same cardinality.

 In the 17th century, Galileo had several observations about